Vicky-codes17/SVCET/5th-Semester/AI-LAB/Virtiual_Assistant/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes..